310mc/https-310mc.github.io-tl/source/_posts/climax/blessings_and_repayment.md

 {% bubble Eichi serious %}
 It destroys it too, though.
 Regardless… The reason I called you here wasn’t just to give you a White Day gift, Chiaki.

-I simply thought to give them to you while we’re here.
+I simply thought to give it to you while you’re here.

 Allow me to get straight to the point: Do you, Ryuseitai, have any intention to participate in the Repayment Festival scheduled in two weeks?
 {% endbubble %}